Astro Boy (character)

-Astro Boy, known in Japan as Atom (アトム, Atomu), is a fictional superhero and the protagonist of the eponymous franchise.
-Created by Osamu Tezuka, the character was introduced in the 1951 Captain Atom manga.
-Astro Boy has appeared in animated television shows (notably the 1963, 1980, 2003 series) and feature film adaptations of its eponymous manga, as well as a live-action TV series, other works by Tezuka, and video games.
+Astro Boy, known in Japan as Atom (アトム, Atomu), is a fictional superhero and the main protagonist of the eponymous manga series and franchise.
+Created by Osamu Tezuka, the character was introduced in the 1951 Captain Atom manga and then in his own manga series.
+Astro Boy has appeared in animated television shows (notably the 1963, 1980, 2003 series) and in the animated feature film adaptations of its eponymous manga, as well as a live-action TV series, other works by Tezuka, and video games.

 On 7 April 2003, the City of Niiza registered the character as an actual resident.
 He was also inducted into the Robot Hall of Fame in 2004.

 Creation and conception

 Atom (known as Astro Boy or just Astro in English) originally appeared as a supporting character in the comic Atom Taishi (Ambassador Atom, sometimes referred to as Captain Atom), which appeared in Shonen, a monthly magazine for boys, in April 1951.
 Tezuka then created a comic series in which Astro was the main character.

 Osamu Tezuka created Astro to be, in the words of Frederik L. Schodt (creator of the English-language version of the Astro Boy manga), a "21st-century reverse-Pinocchio, a nearly perfect robot who strove to become more human and emotive and to serve as an interface between man and machine."
 As Tezuka's art style advanced, Astro "became more modern and 'cute'" to appeal to the audience of boys in elementary school.